 Your walking tour focuses on Mesopotamia Station, the high country farm originally established by the English writer Samuel Butler in 1860.
 Butler was the son of a clergyman and destined to follow in his father’s footsteps, however he resisted and emigrated to New Zealand, choosing the life of a high country sheep farmer instead.
 This experience was to form the basis of his most famous literary work “Erewhon”.

 Above average level of fitness.
 Walk 20kms, Bike 45kms.
 Formed tracks and roads with average to steep inclines at times.

 Another date in mind?We can build a tour especially for your group, please enquire for dates available.

-After meeting your fellow walkers and your guide for the next four days, you depart Christchurch and enjoy a scenic drive out across the Canterbury Plains to Mesopotamia High Country Station, situated at the headwaters of the mighty Rangitata River.
-The drive takes approximately 2 hours and on arrival at Mesopotamia High Country Station you will collect your packed lunch and your walking gear and head out for today’s walk, a journey across “The Brabazon”, one of the large blocks of farmland on the Mesopotamia property.
+After meeting your fellow walkers and your guide, you depart Christchurch and enjoy a scenic drive across the Canterbury Plains to Mesopotamia High Country Station, situated at the headwaters of the mighty Rangitata River.
+On arrival at Mesopotamia High Country Station you will collect your packed lunch and your walking gear and head out for today’s walk, a journey across “The Brabazon”, one of the large blocks of farmland on the Mesopotamia property.

 After lunch, you continue to explore Mesopotamia Station.
 Keep your eyes peeled for a variety of small sub alpine plants, birds and butterflies, and if luck is on your side, a sighting of a deer in the wild.